gleisonsdm/TaskMiner/README.md

-# TaskMiner - Automatic Annotation of C Programs with OpenMP
+# TaskMiner - Automatic Annotation of C with OpenMP

 ## Description